grilloandrea6/grilloandrea6.github.io/_projects/4_pleurobot.md

 This project focuses on developing firmware and communication systems for the sensorized **Pleurobot**, a bio-inspired robot mimicking the locomotion of the salamander _Pleurodeles waltl_.
 The project was conducted at **BIOROB - EPFL**, under the supervision of Prof. *Auke Jan Ijspeert* and Dr. *Qiyuan Fu*.

+You can find the pdf version of the report for this project [here](/assets/pdf/Andrea Grillo - Firmware development for a sensorized Pleurobot_reviewed.pdf).

 ## Objectives

 1. **Sensor Modules**: Optimize sampling speed, robustness and communication of sensor modules to the onboard computer.